sdcst11/010-booleans/README.md

 * Identify Uses for Boolean type Variables
 * Evaluate Boolean Expressions

 Imagine you open up your phone settings.
 There are a lot of different buttons or "toggles" that you might be see.
 For example:
 ![toggle image](https://cdn.dribbble.com/users/6179/screenshots/726313/toggle-switches.jpg)

 This is a great example of a Boolean variable.
-A boolean stores only 2 possible values, unlike a str, float or int that can store almost an infinite number of different possible values.
+A boolean stores only 2 possible values, unlikea str, float or int that can store almost an infinite number of different possible values.
 There are many different ways to think of these 2 states:

-on or off \
+on or off
-yes or no \
+yes or no
-1 or 0 \
+1 or 0
-Enabled or Disabled \
+Enabled or Disabled
-True or False \
+True or False

 Python uses the values **True** or **False** as the values that a boolean can store
 ```